marcus-sa/swarmdb.js/README.md

 ```

 ## Create table
-Create a table by specifying database name, table name, owner and column details.
+Create a table by specifying table name and column details.

 Columns consist of the following parameters.
 * **indextype**: enter the integer value corresponding with the desired indextype ([more details](https://github.com/wolkdb/swarm.wolk.com/wiki/8.-SWARMDB-Types#table-column-types))